 Every custom home is unique, so general “square foot pricing” is hard to establish.
 Rick Campbell Builder works off of a “Cost Plus” pricing system.
 This means that you pay exactly what the house costs plus a builder’s fee.
 All of the builder’s discounts are passed to you.

 Building a home is one of the more important decisions you will make in your life.
 You will want to look for a builder that makes the process as smooth as possible and builds a quality home that will last.
 If builders know they are in competition with one another, they may cut costs in every way possible to win the bid.
 If a plan is not complete, the bid will only include what is on the plans.
-Later on, you might find that some items were not included or the quality of items priced are not what you expected and the final cost will start to rise.
-It is most important to find a builder you trust, can prove quality of work, is not afraid to share past customers or subcontractors information with you, etc.
+Later on, you might find that some items were not included or the quality of items priced is not what you expected and the final cost will start to rise.
+It is most important to find a builder you trust, can prove quality of work, is not afraid to share past customers or subcontractors’ information with you, etc.

 Update: We have added a mini showroom to our office so that you can see some of the selections we include in our home pricing.